-However, the municipality has identified suitable land for housing development around Mbombela, Plaston, and White River.
+However, the municipality has identified suitable land for housing development around Mbombela, Mbombela city, Tekwane South, Tekwane North, Plaston, and White River.
 The suitable identified land is owned by the private sector, and the owners have already made offers to the municipality.
 Hence the only challenge is funding.
 The municipality has engaged other sister Departments to assist financially to acquire such land for integrated human settlement.

 Moreover, three (3) portions of land have been acquired by the Department of Human Settlements and Rural development and Land reform.
 The properties will be used for the development of integrated sustainable human settlement with full services.
-The properties include Casa da Lua (will provide approximately 500 stands); White River (will provide approximately 400 stands) and Maggiesdal (will provide approximately 800 stands).
-The municiapality has also identified Tekwane North Extension 1 (will provide approximately 550 stands) and Matsulu Extension 6 (will provide approximately 2500) for human settlement.
-All these properties have not been serviced as yet.
+The properties include Friedenheim (Casa da Lua) (will provide approximately 500 stands); White River (will provide approximately 400 stands) and Maggiesdal (will provide approximately 800 stands).
+The municipality has also identified land at Tekwane North Extension 1 (will provide approximately 500 stands) and Tekwane South Extension 2 (will provide approximately 500 low cost housing ,222 gap housing and 1000 walk-ups rental stock) for human settlement.
+Casa da Lua and maggiesdal have not been serviced as yet.

-Currently the implementation of the housing projects is done by the Provincial Department of Human Settlement and there is nothing that the municipality can do to fastract the delivery of houses.
-Hovever, the municipality has applied for accreditation to administer all the housing related projects and it is expected that the accreditation will assist the municipality in addressing its housing backlog.
+Currently, the implementation of the housing projects is done by the Provincial Department of Human Settlement and there is nothing that the municipality can do to fasttrack the delivery of houses.
+However, the municipality has been accredited with level status, and should the capacity of the municipality be strengthened, the municipality will apply for level two status to administer all the housing related projects and it is expected that the accreditation will assist the municipality in addressing its housing backlog.